pSeven Enterprise deployment¶

 -

-Finally, reboot the file storage server and verify that the remote quota server has started automatically.
+Finally, reboot the file storage server and verify that the remote quota service has started automatically.

 LDAPS setup¶